A Word from Bob

 Tertullian famously declared that Jerusalem should have nothing to do with Athens—meaning that secular philosophy should not have any role in our thinking about God and humanity.
 However, when one reads Tertullian today, it is almost laughable, and certainly sad and ironic, how clearly Tertullian, unbeknownst to himself, was so impacted by the Neo-Platonic thought of his day.

 So, yes, some of this likely was Calvin being impacted by his world’s worldview without him realizing it.
 However, for the great Reformed theologian, John Calvin, much of this was also theological.
+See the preceding quotes on Calvin and common grace to demonstrate that Calvin based his engagement with extra-biblical thinking on his theological convictions about common grace, the noetic effect of sin, the role of fallen human understanding, and God’s sovereign plan.

 The Moral of the Story: “Calvin-Like Biblical Counselors”

 After all of these quotes, why don’t I see Calvin as an integrationist?
 Because we can’t “cherry-pick” quotes from Calvin to create a pre-determined narrative about Calvin.
+And that’s the moral of the story:

 - We should not cherry-pick quotes from our fellow brothers and sisters in Christ to create a pre-determined narrative about them.